kernelmachine/kernelmachine.github.io.archive/_posts/2016-12-28-Introducing-Utah.md

 The only thing we've changed is the `data` field -- from a `Matrix<T>` to a `MatrixMut<T>`.
 For simplicity, we'll disregard mutable dataframe for the rest of this post, but know that everything we talk about below extends to the mutable variant.

-The inner data is of type `Matrix<T>`, which is a type alias to an 2 dimensional nd-array, from the ndarray crate.
+The inner data is of type `Matrix<T>`, which is a type alias to a [2-d array](http://bluss.github.io/rust-ndarray/master/ndarray/type.Array2.html), from the ndarray crate.

 ```rust
 pub type Matrix<T> = Array2<T>;